Penn Badgley Marries Domino Kirke! Who Is His Talented Musician And Doula Wife?

 A post shared by Darren Will (@smileoutofhell) on

 The gorgeous, British-born Domino Kirke was named after Domino Harvey, the bounty hunter that was immortalized in the 2005 Kiera Knightly movie simply entitled Domino.
-Kirke’s mother Lorraine, who owns the exclusive West Village shop Greminola, where Girls star Lena Dunham once had worked, met Domino Harvey as a child and and loved her name.
+Kirke’s mother Lorraine, who owns the exclusive West Village shop Greminola, where Girls star Lena Dunham once had worked, met Domino Harvey as a child and loved her name.

+When someone gets married in a courthouse, it's really an open invitation to everyone but the beautiful bride to explore all that fashion has to offer.
+Here, I try a look simply called "Pants," as Cassius goes for "That Dude from #incubus" and Jemima experiments with "Off to Therapy!"
+Congratulations @dominokirke.
+We love you.

-Growing up in an artistic family, the 33-year old Domino explored all of her creative passions.
+Growing up in an artistic family, the 33-year-old Domino explored all of her creative passions.
 From a young child, Domino was singing operas and in choirs, aptly taught by her musical father.
-Her musical skills are obviously quite natural, as her father is Simon Kirke, rock drummer extraordinaire from the bands Free and Bad Company and is a governor on the Grammy Award Committee as well.
-Bad Company has the great distinction of being the first band to realease an album on Led Zeppelin’s label Swan Song as they dominated the charts.
+Her musical skills are obviously quite natural as her father is Simon Kirke, rock drummer extraordinaire from the bands Free and Bad Company, and he is a governor on the Grammy Award Committee as well.
+Bad Company has the great distinction of being the first band to release an album on Led Zeppelin’s label, Swan Song, as they dominated the charts.

 Not to be outdone by her spouse, Kirke’s mother Lorraine owns Greminola.
 This is a clothing boutique that sells one-of-a-kind designs sewn from vintage clothing.
 Greminola is popular with many celebrities, such as Sarah Jessica Parker.
 Her Sex and The City character Carrie sometimes wore spectacular originals from the West Village vintage boutique.

-As a teen, Domino sang in clubs and though underaged, was signed to the label Fun Machine.
-She created her first EP with Mark Ronson and eventually she started the band DOMINO, which does makes sense, when you have such a unique and memorable name.
+As a teen, Domino sang in clubs and though underage, she was signed to the label Fun Machine.
+She created her first EP with Mark Ronson, and eventually, she started the band DOMINO, which does make sense when you have such a unique and memorable name.
 But what changed her entire career was her son Cassius, whom she gave birth to eight years ago, from a previous relationship.

 After Cassius was born, Domino was disillusioned with the big hospital birthing experience.
 She was determined to make a huge difference in the lives of expectant mothers.
 She became a doula and started Carriage House with her two business partners.